nielsgl/dspy-profiles/plan.md

-# Release Readiness Plan
+# Post-0.3 Improvement Plan

-This plan captures the final checks required before cutting the first public release of `dspy-profiles`.
+Version 0.3.0 is out.
+This plan captures the quality bars and focus areas for the next iteration of `dspy-profiles`.

 ## Objectives

-1. Ship a developer-friendly CLI and Python API with accurate, discoverable documentation.
+1. Keep the CLI and Python API rock solid while we iterate on post-launch feedback.
-2. Guarantee stable configuration behaviour (profiles, inheritance, overrides, async flows).
-3. Exceed 95% statement coverage with meaningful automated tests (unit, integration, CLI).
-4. Keep the release pipeline green: lint, tests, docs build, packaging.
+2. Raise test coverage above 95% and lock the fail-under so regressions surface immediately.
+3. Ship the next wave of developer-experience polish (docs, shell completion, provider guides).
+4. Maintain a zero-regression policy on CI: lint, tests, docs, and packaging must stay green on every merge.

-## Release Gates
+## Quality Gates (for every merge to `main`)

-- ✅ Tests: `uv run pytest --cov` (target ≥95% coverage; fail-under currently 90%).
+- ✅ Tests: `uv run pytest --cov` (soon raising `fail_under` to 95 once CLI gaps are covered).
-- ✅ Lint: `uv run ruff check .` with zero warnings.
+- ✅ Lint: `uv run ruff check .`.
-- ✅ Docs: `uv run mkdocs build --strict` without broken references.
+- ✅ Docs: `uv run mkdocs build --strict`.
-- ✅ Packaging: `uv build` succeeds; optional dry-run publish to TestPyPI.
+- ✅ Packaging sanity: `uv build` on demand before release tags.
-- ✅ CI: GitHub Actions workflow mirrors the commands above and must pass on `main`.
-- 🔄 Backlog tracked in `todo.md` stays in sync with any follow-up items.
+- 🔄 Backlog in `todo.md` reflects new work or defers it explicitly.

-## Verification Strategy
+## Verification Strategy (unchanged)

 | Layer        | What we cover                                                         | Tooling                                  |
 |--------------|------------------------------------------------------------------------|-------------------------------------------|